Nat Perrin: Biography

+Perrin went on to write for the Marx Brothers' films Monkey Business and Duck Soup.
+Their film The Big Store was developed from an original story by Perrin.
+He was co-writer of their Flywheel, Shyster, and Flywheel radio shows, with Arthur Sheekman, and often stood in for Chico when he was late for rehearsals.

+Perrin contributed gags, punchlines, pratfalls and plots for other comedians including Buster Keaton, Lou Costello, Bob Hope, Gracie Allen, Eddie Cantor and Red Skelton.

+In the late 1930s, Perrin produced for Columbia Pictures, moving to Metro-Goldwyn-Mayer in the 1940s.
 In the early 1950s, he became a producer for such TV shows as The Red Skelton Show (run 1951–1971) and the anthology series Death Valley Days (run 1952–1970).
 He produced and was head writer for The Addams Family series from 1964–1966.

 Beginning in the late 1970s and well into his later years, Perrin taught screenwriting and film history at California State University Northridge.

-His lifelong friendship with Groucho Marx, for whom he also wrote the Flywheel, Shyster, and Flywheel radio shows, came to a close when Perrin served as temporary conservator of the comedian's estate in 1977.
+When Groucho's health was steadily declining in 1977, Perrin served as temporary conservator of his estate.